santogioia-scandit/data-capture-documentation/docs/sdks/flutter/matrixscan-find/get-started.md

 This is the equivalent of pressing the “Play” button programmatically.
 It will start the search process, turn on the camera and hide the item carousel.

-## Samples

-The best way to start working with the Scandit Data Capture SDK is to run one of our sample apps.
-[See the full list of available samples](https://github.com/Scandit/datacapture-flutter-samples).